Voya Multi-Manager Mid Cap Value Fund

 - The Fund may also invest up to 20% of its net assets in real estate investment trusts (“REITs”)

-- Hahn Capital Management, LLC, LSV Asset Management, and Wellington Management Company, LLP provide the day-to-day management of the Fund and utilize their own respective methodologies when selecting investments
+- Hahn Capital Management, LLC, LSV Asset Management and Voya Investment Management Co., LLC provide the day-to-day management of the Fund and utilize their own respective methodologies when selecting investments

 The Fund seeks long-term capital appreciation.

 |Most Recent Month End||YTD||1 YR||3 YR||5 YR||10 YR||Inception||Expense Ratios|

 |With Sales Charge||-33.23||-25.67||-7.01||-2.39||—||+8.32|

 |Russell Midcap Value Index||-22.59||-16.74||-2.02||+1.99||—||+10.71||—||—|

 The performance quoted represents past performance and does not guarantee future results.
 Current performance may be lower or higher than the performance information shown.
 The investment return and principal value of an investment in the Portfolio will fluctuate, so that your shares, when redeemed, may be worth more or less than their original cost.
 See above "Average Annual Total Returns %" for performance information current to the most recent month-end.

 Returns for the other share classes will vary due to different charges and expenses.
 Performance assumes reinvestment of distributions and does not account for taxes.